 In the first clinical study, a total of 14 of 27 patients died, including three after the one-year study completion visit.
 There were five deaths in the second clinical study, including one after the end of the study.
 None of the deaths in either study were suspected to be related to the investigational product administered in the studies.
 Collectively, there were five serious adverse events suspected to be related to MGTA-456 in four patients.
 Of these serious adverse events, events of febrile neutropenia and hypotension occurred in one patient, with three other patients each reporting an event of preengraftment syndrome.
 All patients from the aforementioned studies were eligible to participate in the ongoing five-year follow-up study.
+Overall, the infusion of MGTA-456 showed a favorable safety profile.
 No study-stopping rules were met and all patients engrafted, including those transplanted following non-myeloablative conditioning.